 What does it take to get saved?

-At the other extreme there are those in the Christian church who say that a true conversion requires a detailed knowledge of the Christian faith, particularly of the human state of sin and of Christ's necessary sacrifice for sin (i.e. the theology of the Atonement).
-This position is pushed by some reformed churches.
-For example, many hold that the "Christianity Explained" course would be a minimum requirement for a genuine conversion.
+At the other extreme there are those in the Christian church who say that a true conversion requires a detailed knowledge of the Christian faith, particularly of the human state of sin and of Christ's necessary sacrifice for sin (ie., the theology of the Atonement).
+In this understanding of conversion a person cannot truly become a believer without undergoing a series of Bible studies.

 I certainly don't agree with the mechanical simplicity of the Children of God, nor their desire to bait the hook of the gospel, but I do go along with their fundamental view that "salvation is simple!
-All you have to do is receive Jesus, God's son, as your saviour by asking Him..."
-Or if you like, say with the thief on the cross who leaned across to Jesus and asked "Remember me!
+All you have to do is receive Jesus, God's son, as your savior by asking Him..."
+Yes, it is that simple; just like the thief on the cross who leaned across to Jesus and asked "Remember me!
 And Jesus replied, "This evening you will be in paradise with me."